Category Archives: 2022 Films

 Grade: B+

-It doesn’t redefine the genre but nor does it feel stale or like a tired retread of other modern films.
+It doesn’t redefine the genre, but nor does it feel stale or like a tired retread of other modern films.
 This is because of merging other genres into the action.
-Some question marks surface but the movie is an above-average effort by the director Scott Derrickson, surprisingly most known for the superhero vehicle Doctor Strange (2016).

 And I’d be remiss if I didn’t mention the brilliant inclusion of the Pink Floyd song ‘On the Run’ during the final sequence.

 Finney, played by newcomer Mason Thames, is a shy but clever thirteen-year-old boy.
-He and his younger sister, Gwen (Madeleine McGraw) live with their alcoholic father and take turns looking after him.
-Finney is bullied by neighborhood boys but also has a protector in his friend Robin until Robin goes missing.
+He and his younger sister, Gwen (Madeleine McGraw), live with their alcoholic father and take turns looking after him.

 Eventually, Finney is abducted and finds himself trapped in a soundproof basement where screaming is of little use.
 When an old disconnected black phone on the wall begins to ring, Finney discovers he can hear the voices of the killer’s previous victims.

 The Black Phone was adapted from a 2004 short story of the same name and has a similar feel.
-Events flow quickly and the film doesn’t drag though I was ready for it to end when it did.
+Events flow quickly, and the film doesn’t drag, though I was ready for it to end when it did.

 Since the film was a commercial success, rumors of a sequel or prequel are swirling.
 I vote for a prequel because there is a lot left to tell regarding the Grabber.
 The character’s backstory is barely touched, leaving many questions unanswered.

-In a nutshell, I wanted to know more about the killer and I was left unsatisfied.
+In a nutshell, I wanted to know more about the killer, and I was left unsatisfied.

 Speaking of the Grabber, here’s where the Silence of the Lambs comparison comes into play.
-The villains are similar since both are presumably gay and disguise themselves in one way or another, either by creating a ‘women suit’ or donning a creepy mask.
+The villains are similar since both are presumably gay and disguise themselves in one way or another, either by creating a ‘women’s suit’ or donning a creepy mask.

 Both lure their victims into a grimy van and keep them tucked away underground before killing them.

-I’ve droned on long enough about the Grabber but only because he is a fabulous villain and I am intrigued beyond measure at the possibilities.
+I’ve droned on long enough about the Grabber, but only because he is a fabulous villain and I am intrigued beyond measure at the possibilities.

 The editing and continuity are a win, especially in the final twenty minutes.
 The rescue/escape scenes are powerful and emotional without being hokey or overly predictable.

-The psychic dreams are pretty good and McGraw is a superb child actor but those sequences didn’t enamor me as much as the scenes with Finney and the Grabber or the voices on the telephone.
+The psychic dreams are pretty good, and McGraw is a superb child actor, but those sequences didn’t enamor me as much as the scenes with Finney and the Grabber or the voices on the telephone.

 I’ll bet casting Ethan Hawke against type in The Black Phone (2022) supercharged audiences into seeing the film.
 The independent film style and edge-of-your-seat pacing ultimately make the film a winner, even if I was left with tons of questions.